PART 5215 CONTRACTING BY NEGOTIATION

 5215.300 Scope of subpart.

-Submit request for waivers of DPC mandated source selection requirements in paragraph 1.2 of the DOD Source Selection Procedures Guide (DFARS PGI Subpart 215.3) to DASN(AP) by email at RDAJ&As.firstname.lastname@example.org with the subject [Activity Name] DFARS PGI 215.3 Source Selection Procedures Waiver.
+Submit request for waivers of DPC mandated source selection requirements in paragraph 1.2 of the DOD Source Selection Procedures Guide (DFARS PGI Subpart 215.3) to DASN(P) by email atwith the subject [Activity Name] DFARS PGI 215.3 Source Selection Procedures Waiver.
 DPC is the approval authority for acquisitions $1B or greater.
-DASN(AP) is the approval authority for acquisitions below $1B.
+DASN(P) is the approval authority for acquisitions below $1B.

 (a) When it is appropriate to have someone other than the contracting officer act as Source Selection Authority (SSA) for reasons of high dollar value, mission importance or political visibility, the HCA (or PEO, for PEO-assigned efforts) may designate an alternate individual to be the SSA.